not-a-human/FinPal/README.md

 ## Planned Features

 ### Functionality
+- [ ] Dashboard in "Home" screen.
+- The Dashboard will display allocated funds based on the Plan and Salary.
 - [ ] Add the "Settings > Category" screen to update the Categories.
 - [ ] Export/import data to/from an Excel file.
 - [ ] Implement user authentication.